icecave/duct/README.md

 **Duct** is designed to parse sequential JSON values from data streams, without framing or demarcation outside of the JSON specification.

-Please note that **Duct** does not current provide an evented (SAX-like) JSON parser, though there are plans to introduce such functionality in the future.

 * Install via [Composer](http://getcomposer.org) package [icecave/duct](https://packagist.org/packages/icecave/duct)
 * Read the [API documentation](http://icecavestudios.github.io/duct/artifacts/documentation/api/)